PixelsCamp/docs/N00BS.md

 ![](https://github.com/PixelsCamp/docs/blob/master/img/people.png?raw=true)

 It’s fine to approach someone to ask something or just to say hi.
 Be aware most people may be working on a project and time can be limited.
-From experience, people are nice to each other, be nice too.
+From experience, people are nice so “be excellent to each other”!.

 Remember, you were accepted to the event, you can speak to the organizers, just don’t be pushy and use DEODORANT.

 If someone frowns when you’re talking to them, please check your DEODORANT property use.

-Okay, enough DEODORANT jokes.

 Don’t be shy!
 Take a break from coding and go check the rest of the venue.
 Check the hardware workshops, sign up for board games.
 Or become a god among men and women with the Karaoke Presentation.